 - Chris Foss

-My ship, "The Groomsman's Demure", floats among the rocks and crags, it's old hull of spun night silver over hard iron ribs, cut down, razee to a 24 port sixth rate, 89 souls aboard, but well founded and with sturdy leak free tanks, newly tarred that allow us to cruise long among the shattered crags of the Shardcloud.
-A letter of mark from Brawl Rock gives us the justification to seize what we will, but more it is a pass to travel where we wish and pick the rich bones of shattered worlds.
+My ship, "The Groomsman's Demure", floats among the rocks and crags, it's old hull of spun night silver over hard iron ribs, a frigate cut down, razee to a 24 port sixth rate, 89 souls aboard, but well founded and with sturdy tanks, newly tarred to allow us to cruise long among the shattered crags of the Shardcloud.
+A letter of mark from Brawl Rock gives us the justification to seize what we will, but more it is a pass to travel where we wish, and pick the rich bones of the shattered world.
 We seek rare prey, Dread Spindral or Boward's Luck, a bastion world of the 3rd Arcane Integrem, plundered once in a cursory manner 80 years ago by Captain Boward of the "Lark", before retreating again into the deadly cold space of the Licheside.
-The Spindral is hurtling back now on a long elliptic and with Boward's notes, the services of a Red Sage and the visions bought dearly from the Night Singers, I know where she'll cross the Green Belt.
+The Spindral hurtles back now on a long elliptic and with Boward's notes, the services of a Red Sage, and the visions bought dearly from the Night Singers, I know where she'll cross the Green Belt.

 - Colin Hay

 Shadow and light.
 Gravity and motion.
 The heat of the stars and the cold of the depths.
 These rule what is left of life in the universe, arcane technologies from before the shattering and their crude modern equivalents trapping air and water on the larger shards of the broken world, forever slung in orbit around the new sun of the slumbering god.

 1. Brawl Rock - I was sold on to a bulk trader here as a boy of eight when the tower priest recognized that I had some inkling of Word within me.
 I have been back to its rich loam and forest of iron tree many times since to trade and sip yellow wine in Brawl's honeyed gardens.